|HOME OF RECORD

 Second Lieutenant Dante “Dan” Benedetti was a pilot assigned to VMSB-141, a Marine dive-bombing squadron stationed on Guadalcanal.

-15 October 1942 was a day of frantic activity at Henderson Field.
+The 15th October 1942 was a day of frantic activity at Henderson Field.
 The Cactus Air Force staged repeated strikes on Japanese ground troops and convoys, and weathered dogfights and bombing raids in return.
-Lieutenant Benedetti and his radioman/gunner, Staff Sergeant Paul Rivers, were in the thick of the action, but failed to return to base following one of the day’s missions.
+Lieutenant Benedetti and his radioman/gunner, Staff Sergeant Paul Rivers, were in the thick of the action, but failed to return to base following a search mission.
 No trace of either Marine, or of their aircraft, was ever found.

 Dan Benedetti was officially declared dead on 19 February 1945.